Stef-00012/Zipline-Android-App/README.md

 > [!IMPORTANT]
 > iOS is not supported

-This is an android app made to manage your [Zipline V4](https://github.com/diced/zipline/tree/v4) (selfhosted) server and also upload files or shorten URLs.
+This is an android app made to manage your [Zipline V4](https://github.com/diced/zipline/tree/v4) (self-hosted) server and also upload files or shorten URLs.
 You can also share files to the app to upload them.

 # Download